adityak368/ego/README.md

 Although being an opinionated framework, it still highly extensible and allows you to plug in your own implementations for various components.
 The framework is heavily inspired by go-micro.
 The framework is split into modules and does not bloat the codebase so that you import only the minimal required components for your microservice.

+It uses GRPC + Protobuf + NATS + Kubenetes + Skaffold + Echo

 It comes with a generator project to get you started very quickly.

-It uses GRPC + Protobuf + NATS + Kubenetes + Skaffold + Echo
+It is a Yeoman Generator and you can find it [here](https://www.npmjs.com/package/generator-go-ego)

 ```
 go get -u github.com/adityak368/ego/<modulename>@main
 ```

 ### Broker